sin-ack/sin-ack.github.io/content/posts/a-tour-of-self.md

 If you want to do something to what the morph is showing, you middle click it.
 If you want to change the morph itself, you right click it.

-The background is middle-clickable, as well, and contains many important menu items.
+The background (called world, or root) is middle-clickable, as well, and contains many important menu items.
 It is where you find the options to create a new object, and references to some important objects in the Self environment.

 {{< figure src="/images/tour1/bg_menu.png" caption="The background (`rootMorph`) menu." >}}